LSchultz114/SEOR-PhD-Guidance/README.md

 ## Qualifiers

 Do this immediately after you have taken the standard 4 classes or reviewed the material well enough!!!
+You'll do fine if you've taken the 4 classes; general feedback is that this is medium difficulty

 ### Forms